 - All dishes to be presented as if they were to be served in a restaurant.

-- Plates and flats for service should be brought to the competition together with 6 copies of menu for the guest and viewing tables (6 copies of your menu are required in preparation of the regional heat).
+- Plates and flats for service should be brought to the competition together with six copies of menu for the guest and viewing tables (Six copies of your menu are required in preparation of the regional heat).

 Following the judging of paper entries by the competition’s review judges, teams will be invited to compete at the regional heats which are held at various venues across the UK.

-At each of the heats three teams will be chosen to go forward to the Grand Final which will be held on Friday 15th June 2018.
+At each of the heats three teams will be chosen to go forward to the Grand Final which will be held on Friday 7th June 2019 at the Grimsby Institute.

-14th June to then attend and dine at the Competition Gala Dinner on the evening at the Brackenborough Hotel in Louth, prior to the competition final the following day.
-After spending the day competing the winner of the 2018 Young Seafood Chef of the Year will be announced within the award ceremony.
+After spending the day competing the winner of the 2019 UK Young Seafood Chef of the Year will be announced within the award ceremony at approximately 3pm.